srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

   - EXTERNAL_ID_CLIENT_ID
   - EXTERNAL_ID_USER_FLOW
   - (Legacy B2C_* keys are still read for backward compatibility)
+  - Note: The `AzureArchitecture/b2c-setup.bicep` file is now an informational no‑op.
+External ID/B2C tenants cannot be created or linked via Bicep/ARM.
+Create and configure your tenant and user flows in the Azure portal.

 - **Azure subscription** with Contributor access
 - **Resource Provider registrations**: